seperman/deepdiff/deepdiff/diff_doc.rst

 ignore_type_in_groups

+Ignore type changes between members of groups of types.
+For example if you want to ignore type changes between float and decimals etc. Note that this is a more granular feature.
+Most of the times the shortcuts provided to you are enough.
+The shortcuts are ignore_string_type_changes which by default is True and include_numeric_type_changes which is by default true.
+You can read more about those shortcuts in this page. ignore_type_in_groups gives you more power compared to the shortcuts.
+For example lets say you have specifically str and byte datatypes to be ignored for type changes.
+Then you have a couple of options:

+1. Set ignore_string_type_changes=True which is the default.
+2. Set ignore_type_in_groups=[(str, bytes)].
+Here you are saying if we detect one type to be str and the other one bytes, do not report them as type change.
+It is exactly as passing ignore_type_in_groups=[DeepDiff.strings] or ignore_type_in_groups=DeepDiff.strings .

+Now what if you want also typeA and typeB to be ignored when comparing agains each other?

+1. ignore_type_in_groups=[DeepDiff.strings, (typeA, typeB)]
+2. or ignore_type_in_groups=[(str, bytes), (typeA, typeB)]

+Note that you can either set the ignore_type_in_groups or the shortcuts but not both.

 Ignore Type Number - Dictionary that contains float and integer:
     >>> from deepdiff import DeepDiff
     >>> from pprint import pprint